ChuweyBar/BigTeacherIsWatching/README.md

 ![alt text](img3.JPG)

-Once the eyes are located, the algorithm moves on to determine the pupil’s location relative to where the eye is.
-The algorithm collectes the average position of the pupil every Once the eyes are located, the pupil’s location will be located with the use of blob-detection algorithms.
+Once the eyes are located, the pupil’s location will be located with the use of blob-detection algorithms.
 We know that the pupil is always the darkest part of the eye so we’ll set a threshold to filter out regions of non-interest.
 We will then be left with only the pupils, which are our keypoints.
-We collect the coordinates of these keypoints, the position of the pupil, and average it out over 20 tick intervals and determine if the student is currently on task or not.
+We collect the coordinates of these keypoints, the position of the pupil, and average it out over 30 tick intervals and determine if the student is currently on task or not.

 ![alt_text](cvworking.JPG)